-Omba Arts is a not-for-profit social enterprise that has been supporting the sustainable livelihoods of artisans living in rural communities in Namibia for over 30 years.
-We develop and market some of Namibia’s most iconic handicrafts as well as San contemporary art.
+Omba Arts, a not-for-profit social enterprise founded more than 30 years ago, has made a difference to the lives of thousands of Namibians – artisans, artists and their families.
+We strive to promote and support sustainable livelihoods through craft development in rural communities in Namibia and have developed and marketed some of Namibia’s most iconic handicrafts as well as San contemporary art.

-Omba celebrates the cultural diversity of Namibia.
+Omba celebrates the wonderful cultural diversity of Namibia.
+We assist artisans to make a living through embracing and exploring their cultural heritage.
 All our products reflect traditional skills and ancient techniques merged with contemporary design suited to different markets.

 We believe that craft is a conduit for broader community development.
-As a member of the World Fair Trade Organisation (WFTO) since 2007, our fair trade practices, training and building trusting relationships has developed skills, resilience, social connectivity, hope, environmental awareness and more importantly, a sustainable livelihood in communities where there are few opportunities for formal employment.
-(120)
+A member of the World Fair Trade Organisation (WFTO) since 2007, Omba’s fair trade practices, training and building of trusting relationships have developed skills and promoted resilience, social connectivity, hope and environmental awareness.
+And as importantly, we have facilitated sustainable livelihoods in communities where there are few opportunities for formal employment.

-We partner other key nonprofit organizations in Namibia as well as Conservancies. are also a member of NACSO (Namibian Association of Community Based Natural Resource Management Support Organisation).
+We partner other key non-governmental bodies in Namibia as well community-based organisations such as Conservancies.
+Omba is a member of NACSO – the Namibian Association of Community Based Natural Resource Management Support Organisations.

-Please take time to have a look at the video presented by the WFTO (World Fair Trade Organisation) with this e mail – it will give you an idea of how we work and our impacts.
+Please take time to have a look at our fund-raising video from 2020 – it will give you an idea of how we work and our impacts.

 KARIN LE ROUX